-- L.2.7.9.1 The ISP shall provide an overview of its organization: mission, principal programs, organizational structure, key operations and departments, brief history, annual budget, number of staff (both full-time and part-time), ownership structure (where applicable), brief biographies of members of its senior management team, board of directors and business owners. - L.2.7.9.2 The ISP shall check (☑) the one box in the table below that indicates the number of not-employed customers the ISP has capacity to serve upon issuance of an initial delivery order, purchase order, or task order.
+- L.2.7.8.1 The ISP shall provide an overview of its organization: mission, principal programs, organizational structure, key operations and departments, brief history, annual budget, number of staff (both full-time and part-time), ownership structure (where applicable), brief biographies of members of its senior management team, board of directors and business owners. - L.2.7.8.2 The ISP shall check (☑) the one box in the table below that indicates the number of not-employed customers the ISP has capacity to serve upon issuance of an initial delivery order, purchase order, or task order.

-Table L.2.7.9.2
+Table L.2.7.8.2

-Check (☑) One Box Number of not-employed customers Check (M) One Box 150 300 450 600 750 900 Number of not-employed customers that the ISP has capacity to serve upon issuance of an initial delivery order, purchase order, or task order pursuant to an HCA under this RFQ
+Charle (M) Oran Barr Number of not-employed customers

+Check (☑) One Box 150 300 450 600 750 900

+Number of not-employed customers

+that the ISP has capacity to serve upon

+issuance of an initial delivery order, Ш Ш ш ∣ ⊔

+purchase order, or task order pursuant

+to an HCA under this RFQ